 What are those birds in the picture?

-Those are Guinea hens that live at the farm where we graze the ewes over the summer.
-The new home owners are new to farming, and decided to start things off with a flock of guineas.
-As you can see, the sheep enjoy their company.
+Those are Guinea hens that live at the farm where we used to graze the ewes over the summer.
+The new home owners are new to farming, and decided to start things off with a flock of guineas and have now moved on to fruit farming.
+As you can see, the sheep enjoyed their company, even during that terrible drought year.